jhung/guide.inclusivedesign.ca/README.md

 # Differences with docs-template
 The Inclusive Design Guide uses the `docs-template` project, but uses a slightly different template structure.
 The `docs-template` uses a single content template `default.html.handlebars`.
 The Inclusive Design Guide instead refactored that default template into partials located in the `/layouts/partials/` directory.

+# Printing the Inclusive Design Guide

+## Inserting Front / Back Card Splits in the Content

+## Preparing to Print
+Before printing, use print preview to ensure all content is visible.
+If there are problems, refer to the Print Troubleshooting section below.

+It is recommended to test print first two pages before printing all the content.

+Configure the printer settings (not all of these features may be present for your printer):
+* Page orientation set to Landscape
+* Disable "scale to fit" or any "fit to page" feature
+* Enable duplex printing if available.
+If not, refer to "Printer does not have a duplex feature" in the Print Troubleshooting section.
+* If there is a print binding edge, set it to the short edge.
+* Set print margins to as small as possible.

+## Print Troubleshooting:

+Note: many solutions reference changing configuration variables within the `print-settings.styl` file.

+Problem: Content is getting cut off above the footer.
+Solution:
+* cut down text from the content
+* decrease the `printFontSize`
+* decrease header and footer size

+Problem: Content is getting cut off along the sides.
+Solution:
+* reduce the `cardWidth`, or increase `cardContentMargin`.

+Problem: The front side and back side don't align properly.
+Solution:
+* remove any margins set by the printer
+* in printer settings, set the print binding edge to the short side

+Problem: The reverse side is printing upside down.
+* in printer's duplex settings, enable reverse side rotation, or set the variable `enableReverseSideRotation` to "true".

+Problem: Cutting guides are not all visible
+* reduce `cardWidth`

+Problem: Printer does not have a duplex feature
+* print odd numbered pages first, then load the printed odd pages back into the printer's paper tray and then print the even numbered pages.

 # License Information
 The docs-template project is licensed under Creative Commons Attribution 3.0 - http://creativecommons.org/licenses/by/3.0/